Dr. Ahmadu Baba-Singhri, professor of sociology

 Hello!
 I have taught at GV since 1988, and I usually teach Introduction to Sociology, Cross Cultural Perspectives, Social psychology and Group Dynamics, among others.
 Each student comes to the classroom with a socialized experience connected to knowledge.
 An invitation to sociology is an invitation to a special kind of knowledge, a special kind of passion.
 As a professor, I'm the facilitator of that passion, while involving students and encouraging critical thinking skills.
 Experiential learning is a great educator, and that is one reason why I have visited over 30 countries.
 I look forward to working with you!

-Dr. James Hanson, professor of psychology, head of division of social sciences
+Dr. James Hanson, professor of psychology, department chair

 Welcome to psychology!
 We'll work together in Human Development, Marriage and Family, Cognitive Psychology, and Logos honor courses.
 The art of teaching involves passionate interaction, which is what students encounter in my classes.
 I favor black and white photography, and I like to fish and go running.
 I hope you're excited for your college years at Grand View - we are excited to have you join us.
 See you soon!

-Dr. Bryan McQuide, assistant professor of political studies
+Dr. Bryan McQuide, assistant professor of political studies, department chair

 Welcome to political science!
 I teach courses in American politics and public policy, including national government, public policy, state and local government and research methods for social sciences.
 In my classes I encourage my students to become critical thinkers, challenging the assumptions we have about our American political institutions and how public policies are formulated.
 My research interests are in interest group lobbying influence, legislative deliberation of new issues and technology policy.
 In my free time I enjoy running, biking, camping and hiking.